Alan Resnick: 2013–present: Adult Swim

 In 2014, Resnick and O'Brien continued to work with Adult Swim's Infomercials, creating the horror short Unedited Footage of a Bear, a parody of allergy medication advertisements, and a veiled cautionary tale about antidepressant abuse, which slowly descends into chaos.
 The short gained the duo more popularity, and was called "the scariest TV show of 2014".
 Since launching that year, Resnick has been a contributing writer for The Onions sister publication, ClickHole.
 Resnick also premiered a set of new media art pieces in collaboration with artist Lesser Gonzalez, at the Springsteen Gallery in Baltimore, MD.Woods, Baynard.
 "This Modern World: Two artists turn cultural detritus into high art", Baltimore, 4 August 2014, Retrieved on 1 October 2014.

-In 2016, Adult Swim aired Resnick's third short film, This House Has People In It.
-The short film aired at 4:00 A.M. between March 14–19.
+In 2016, Adult Swim aired Resnick's third short film, This House Has People in It.
+The short film aired at 4:00 a.m. between March 14–19.
 The short itself consists of surveillance camera footage of a mundane suburban family that descends into surreal horror as the eldest daughter begins phasing through the kitchen floor, based on the found footage genre.
 Clues hidden throughout This House then direct viewers towards a fake security company website with additional surveillance material of the family and the paranormal events surrounding them, as well as a bootleg episode of a fictional TV show titled the The Sculptor's Clayground [sic] and its associated website run by the eponymous host (played by Resnick himself).
 The resulting alternate reality game explores many of the events leading up to and following This House with a total of over two hours' worth of video and audio files alongside numerous logs, images, and text documents.

-Later in 2016, Resnick starred in IFC's webseries "The Mirror" as Wesley.
-In 2017, Resnick made an animated film for Super Deluxe called "Johnny Bubble", featuring the titular character in a series of odd events until he dies.
+Later in 2016, Resnick starred in IFC's webseries The Mirror as Wesley.
+In 2017, Resnick made an animated film for Super Deluxe called Johnny Bubble, featuring the titular character in a series of odd events until he dies.

 In 2018, his short film, May I Please Enter, was released.
 In 2020, his short What Codec Should I Use? was released.
+In 2021, he collaborated with Meow Wolf Denver to create the short film Mac and Cheese.
 In 2022, his latest short film Cool Blue Car was released as part of Adult Swim's smalls.